simpledotorg/simple-server/README.md

 $ bundle exec standardrb
 ```

-To automatically fix all offenses,
+To fix any offenses that standard can autofix, run

 ```bash
 $ bundle exec standardrb --fix